 Environment, programming and application of Microsoft's Visual Basic are discussed.
 Students use the latest version of Microsoft's Visual Basic to develop Windows-application programs.
 Class modules are introduced to promote object-oriented design.
 Techniques of data binding are discussed to allow seamless movement of data between GUIs (graphical user interfaces) and databases.

 CS 504 Computer Network Concepts

-This course discusses network architecture, components, protocols, design and topology and transmission media.
-Included in this discussion are the topics of data communication fundamentals, TCP/IP, OSI Layers, gateways, bridges, routers, domains, packets, datagrams as well as transmission media and related network concepts.
+This course discusses network architecture, components, protocols, design and topology.
+Included in this discussion are the topics of data communication fundamentals, TCP/IP, OSI models, gateways, bridges, routers, domains, packets and datagrams, as well as transmission media and related network concepts.
 IPv4 and IPv6 addressing are also described.

 CS 511 Local Area Networks